ysharplanguage/FastJsonParser/README.md

 Roadmap
 -------

-None worth of the name for now, but the only thing I'm kind of craving and would like to add support soon, is the ability to deserialize to anonymous types.
+None worth of the name for now, but the only thing I'm kind of craving and would like to support soon, is the ability to deserialize to anonymous types.
 I've done it before, it's just I need to think a bit more about it before adding it (vs. my first attempt), in order to avoid the potential significant loss in performances I'm aware of.

 Effort
 ------